Yasmani Grandal Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in MLB.
+- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in the league.

-- The Angels' 4.10 team ERA ranks 15th among all league pitching staffs.
+- The Angels' 4.07 team ERA ranks 15th across all league pitching staffs.

-- Angels pitchers combine to give up 86 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- Angels pitchers combine to allow 86 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

 © 2023 Data Skrive.
 All rights reserved.